 TALKING TO POTENTIAL EMPLOYERS AND SAMPLE QUESTIONS YOU MAY ASK (Research the company first to make sure this information is not readily available online.
 Dig a little deeper).

 INTERNSHIPS

-- · Do you have a formal internship program? - Do you have an internship coordinator I may contact? - · What courses or majors do you look for in potential interns?
+- Does the organization have a formal internship program? - Do you have an internship coordinator I may contact? - What courses or majors do you look for in potential interns?